Mar2ck/DAIN-Vulkan-GUI/README.md

 ### Todo
 * Dynamic frame interpolation (duplicate frames are interpolated)
+* Dynamic 1x mode (framerate stays the same but duplicate frames are replaced with interpolations)
 * Perfect loop (Last frame leads into the first)
 * Framerate-target